2 Nassau County school bus drivers test positive for coronavirus

-NASSAU COUNTY, New York (WABC) -- Two school bus drivers are among 19 cases now reported in Nassau County, officials said.
+NASSAU COUNTY, New York (WABC) -- Two school bus drivers are among 19 cases of the novel coronavirus now reported in Nassau County, officials said.

 Two new cases were reported in the county, but it's not clear if the bus drivers are the new cases.

-Both drive small buses and usually transport 80 students total on several routes.
+Both drive small buses and usually transport 80 students total on several routes, officials said.

-Most families of those students have been contacted, Nassau County Executive Laura Curran said.
+Most families of those students have been contacted, according to Nassau County Executive Laura Curran.

-72 residents are still in mandatory quarantine, 74 in precautionary quarantine, and 10 with tests pending.
+Officials say 72 residents are still in mandatory quarantine, along with 74 in precautionary quarantine and 10 with tests pending.

-Among the related issues reported in the county, the Office of Consumer Affairs has been receiving price gauging complaints.
+Among the related issues reported in the county, the Office of Consumer Affairs has been receiving price gouging complaints.

-A pharmacy in Island Park was found selling n95 masks for $5 each from box of 20.

-A convenience store in Hicksville was fined for selling mask boxes - bought for $30, selling for $60.
+A pharmacy in Island Park was found selling n95 masks for $5 each from box of 20, while a convenience store in Hicksville was fined for selling mask boxes -- bought for $30 but selling for $60.

 Both offenses carry fines of $5,000.